Click here if you need Man and Van services.

 For the time being, there are only two options: business administration and computer science.
 But new subjects could be added soon.

 Many universities in London also offer scholarships that can help the cost of living in London as a student go down.
 So, if you are set on moving to London for Uni, then you may want to start looking for scholarships you could qualify for.
+If you’ve got too many stuff to bring with you during your move to your dorm, might as well consider getting a student storage.
+You can book a man and van to help you transport your things.
+To know the size of van you might need, check out this van size guide.
+Also read this ultimate student moving checklist to help you plan your move accordingly.

 It is, however, advisable that you make sure you have a job waiting for you before moving to London.
 Life in the city is, after all, extremely expensive and not at all practical for a person who is looking for work.